 Winning a free trip sounds like a dream come true.
-After all, we could all use a getaway, am I right?
-And vacation prizes can be wonderful, giving you the chance to enjoy once-in-a-lifetime experiences, relaxing getaways, international travel, and much more.
+After all, who doesn't want a free vacation?
+And it's true that trip prizes can be wonderful, giving you the chance to enjoy once-in-a-lifetime experiences, relaxing getaways, international travel, and much more.

-But before you start entering every vacation giveaway in sight, stop to take a moment to think about whether the prize is right for you.
-You'll waste your time and the sweepstakes' sponsors' if you're trying to win trips that won't really make you happy.
+But before you start entering every vacation giveaway in sight, take a moment to think about whether the prize is right for you.
+There are some good reasons to be picky about the trip sweepstakes you enter.

 Here are some common deal breakers to consider before you start entering trip giveaways.